lilouzulewski/minesweeper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository host an implementation of Minesweeper written in R and shiny.
+This repository hosts an implementation of Minesweeper written in R and shiny.

 ## Installation